opensquiggly/user-docs/030-self-hosted/02-amazon.md

 ---
+weight: 20
 order: 2
 Title: "VM Install : Amazon"
+description: How to install OpenSquiggly on an Amazon AWS instance.
 ---
-# Overview of Installing on Amazon
+## Overview of Installing on Amazon

 We've provided a quick setup script that makes it easy to configure your disk space and install dependencies on an Amazon AWS instance.